Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets

 \subsubsection{Machine learning on experimental data}

-In this section, we explore the experimental data and the relation between target and independent variables.
-We visualize \gls{hc} as a function of \gls{ku}, \gls{ms}, and \gls{aex}, which is shown in Fig.~\ref{fig:exp_mats}.
-As the actual values of variables differ by several orders of magnitudes, for clarity, they are scaled using the sci-kit minmaxscalar, in which the scaled feature variable $x_{scaled}$ in the range (0,1) is obtained using the following relation
+Here, we explore the experimental data and the relation between target and independent variables.
+Fig.~\ref{fig:exp_mats} visualizes \gls{hc} as a function of \gls{ku}, \gls{ms}, and \gls{aex}.
+The actual values of the variables differ by several orders of magnitude.
+They are scaled using the \texttt{sci-kit} \texttt{minmaxscalar} in which a dimensionless scaled feature variable $x_{scaled}$ in the range [0,1] is obtained using the following relation: